-Board Structure, Meetings and Executive Sessions
+Board Independence, Structure, Meetings, Executive Sessions and Education

-Our Board currently consists of 10 members, with Mr. Fogarty serving as Non-Executive Chairman of the Board.
-As a result of Mr. Fogarty's election as our Non-Executive Chairman in April 2022, the Board decided to remove the prior designation of Mr. Walsh as Lead Independent Director, and Mr. Fogarty now leads all meetings of the Board and of its non-management directors.
-Following Mr. Walsh's resignation effective immediately prior to our Annual Meeting, the Board will consist of nine members.
+Our Board currently consists of 9 members, with Mr. Fogarty serving as Non-Executive Chairman of the Board.
+In this capacity, Mr. Fogarty leads all meetings of the Board and of its non-management, independent directors consistent with the provisions of our Corporate Governance Guidelines.
 Our Board and its committees meet periodically throughout the year, as needed, to oversee management of the Company's business and affairs for the benefit of its stockholders.
-During 2022, the Board held 11 meetings and also approved certain actions by unanimous written consent.
-During 2022, each director except for Ms. Catalano attended at least 75% of the Board meetings and the total meetings held by all of the committees on which he or she served during the periods that he or she served.
-We encourage, but do not require, our directors to attend annual meetings of stockholders.
+During 2023, the Board held 5 meetings and also approved certain actions by unanimous written consent.
+During 2023, each director attended 100% of Board meetings that were held and among committee meetings conducted in 2023, 100% attendance occurred at all but one of such meetings.
+As such, each director served in 2023.
+We encourage, but do not require, our directors to attende annual meetings of stockholders and all directors attended our 2023 annual meeting of stockholders.

-Consistent with our Corporate Governance Guidelines, our Board and its committees are afforded access to such of our employees as the Board or such committees deem necessary to effectively oversee the management of the Company.
-At each of our regularly scheduled Board and committee meetings, members of our executive management team are available to and regularly provide our Board and its committees with information regarding their respective businesses and functions and the Board members have the opportunity to pose questions to such executives.
-As applicable, members of the executive management team and other employees of the Company (including, but not limited to, our Director of Internal Audit, our Treasurer and our Controller) also attend meetings of the Board committees and provide information to such committees regarding their respective functions.
+As set forth in our Corporate Governance Guidelines, our Board and its committees regularly have access to those Company employees as the Board or its committees deem necessary to effectively oversee the management of the Company.
+At each of our regularly scheduled Board and committee meetings, our executive management team and other Company employees provide our Board and its committees with information regarding their respective businesses and functions and the Board members have the opportunity to pose questions to such executives and employees.